Teachers hear it constantly. Parents hear it every day.

 You’ve got it!

-When our children spill their juice at snack time, resist the urge to jump up and grab a towel.
-Maybe the children exclaim, “I spilled!”
-Maybe the children just sit there and stare at the puddle.
+When our children spill their milk at snack time, resist the urge to jump up and grab a towel.
+Maybe the child exclaims, “I spilled!”
+Maybe the child just sits there and stares at the puddle.
 Either way, encourage them to work through it like this:

 Notice the problem if they don’t say anything: “Oh!
-You spilled your juice.”
+You spilled your milk.”

 And if they still sit and stare, continue: “That’s a mess.
 What are we going to do to fix it?”

-And it they still stare (especially at the beginning of the year before they’ve learned the routine), guide them through the process:
+And if they still stare (especially at the beginning of the year before they’ve learned the routine), guide them through the process:

 “What could we use to clean this up?” or